OP-TEE/optee_os/documentation/crypto.md

 ## crypto_*() [3]

 The **crypto_*()** functions implement the actual algorithms and helper functions.
-The TEE Core has one global active implementeation of this interface.
+The TEE Core has one global active implementation of this interface.
 The default implementation, mostly based on [LibTomCrypt](https://github.com/libtom/libtomcrypt), is as follows: